Training in Historical Fencing or sword fighting is part of a fascinating hobby, which engages the mind as well as the body.

 The sidesword is a single-handed, ‘cut and thrust’ weapon, which was used throughout Europe in the sixteenth and into the seventeenth centuries.
 The style we follow is the Dardi tradition of Bologna, in particular the Masters Giovanni dall’Agocchie and Angelo Viggiani.

-Students learn techniques of the single sword, sword and dagger and sword and cloak.
+Students learn techniques of the single sword, sword and buckler (a small shield held in the hand), sword and taga (a square shield held in the hand) and rotella (a larger shield strapped to the arm).
 Click here to see an example of a sidesword made by Danelli Armouries.

 Training with the Rapier

 The rapier is a weapon which was popular in Europe from the late sixteenth century until the eighteenth.
-We follow predominantly Italian Masters, including Hieronyme Cavalcabo and Salvatore Fabris, as well as several French masters such as François Dancie.
+We follow predominantly French and Italian Masters, including Hieronyme Cavalcabo, François Dancie and Salvatore Fabris.
 From all these masters we derive the principles that form our style for our training.

 © The Renaissance Sword Club